yihanseattle/Camera2Module/README.md

-Rokid Camera
+# Rokid Camera

 The camera app for Rokid Glass can take pictures and videos.
-Saves the file to `sdcard\DCIM\` folder.
-The user can swipe between picture and video mode by swiping on the touch bar.
+Recently, the app has integrated with Rokid Camera Module.
+The Camera app use much less code to use camera components with Camera Module.
+The doc will introduce the followings:

+    - Features of this app
+    - The file path that photos and videos will be stored
+    - Default resolutions (Can be configured to different resolution in Camera Module)
+    - Android Camera API overview(Integrated with Camera Module)
+    - App Initialization Workflow (Integrated with Camera Module)
+    - Start Preview (Integrated with Camera Module)
+    - Taking still photo (Integrated with Camera Module)
+    - Start and stop video recording (Integrated with Camera Module)
+    - Resource Release (Integrated with Camera Module)
+    - Camera Module Introduction

+To use this project, simply git clone and run under Android Studio 3.

+## Goal
+The goal of this app is to provide Camera app with glass-friendly UI so that the users can have the best user experience when using Rokid Glass.
+User should be able to successfully take still photos and record video.
+The project only contain the most basic features and doesn't provide manual camera configurations (Apature, ISO, shutter speed, etc.).

 ## Basic App Features: